-• Don'ts: The 'Discussion' is not meant to discuss negative results that have a practical reason (an 'error discussion').
+O Don'ts: The discussion is not meant to discuss negative results that have a practical reason (an 'error discussion').
 Such discussion should be included in your laboratory notebook (to avoid future mistakes).
 When in doubt about the proper practical handling, experiments are normally repeated.
 However, during a practical course, this is (often) not possible.
-Instead, pooling data from multiple groups is used to counter possible practical errors.
-Therefore, statements such as: "the experiment should be repeated before we can draw a conclusion" should not be used.
+Instead, pooling data from multiple groups can be used to

-Do's: Often results do not (fully) meet your hypotheses, but there is no doubt about proper practical handling.
-If this is the case, you should use the 'Discussion' to formulate new hypotheses and you should always use existing literature that may explain your observed results.
+- counter possible practical errors.
+Therefore, statements such as: "the experiment should be repeated before we can draw a conclusion" should not be used. - Do's: Often results do not (fully) meet your hypotheses, but there is no doubt about proper practical handling.
+If this is the case, you should use the discussion section to formulate new hypotheses, and you should use existing literature that may explain your observed results.
+Additionally, if you need to use your own data, but expect they are influenced by human error, you may briefly mention so.
+However, ensure you do not write a full error discussion.